IFB-ElixirFr/katacoda-scenarios/ifb-unix/session02/step-ChangeDir.md

 The `cd` command (**c**hange **d**irectory) can be used to visit another directory in the file tree.
-The target directory must specified using an absolute or a relative path.
+The target directory must be specified using an absolute or a relative path.

 To experiment with the `cd` command, run the following commands: